 Then there was Nicholas Cole, the 20-year-old guy from Albany, New York, who set someone's car on fire on New Year's Eve after getting into an unspecified dispute with them.

-Or there's George Husky of York, South Carolina, who is due to turn himself in to begin serving a 90-day sentence he'd received for a domestic Oh, that's, that's, that's really, I needed that so bad after that list.
+Or there's George Husky of York, South Carolina, who was due to turn himself in to begin serving a 90-day sentence he'd received for a domestic violence charge, as well as a charge for illegally carrying a pistol.

 The story goes even further to make things explicit, saying this, quote, is a perfect illustration of how mass migration and integration has completely failed.